scientific-python/specs/meta-spec-0001.md

 the SPEC Steering Committee (SSC).
 The SSC does not decide which SPECs are adopted—that choice resides with individual projects.
+Similarly, the SSC does not decide which SPECs are endorsed—that choice resides with individual core projects.
 They do, however,

 - monitor and discuss new ideas for SPEC documents in the